Wintermute0110/plugin.program.AEL.dev/NOTES.md

     as a function of the platform launcher.

  5. Users can manually configure a custom XML DAT file for every launcher.
+    In this case, the automatic DAT selection is ignored.

 **Potential problems**